 (11-Time NBA Championship-winning coach and former NBA player)

-6. You must show that you genuinely believe in your team while holding them accountable for the achievement of high standards.
 The A-Players of the world want to be pushed and they want to be respected.
 A-Players love it when you share information with them about the state and the direction of the company.
 A-Players also actually love to produce great work and this desire is contagious.
 When one A-Player sees another A-Player delivering great work, he or she wants to produce great work as well.